 Mandatory testing for faculty, staff, and administrators who have been granted an exemption for the vaccine will be conducted on a weekly basis.
 Additionally, weekly testing will include a small percentage of randomly selected vaccinated employees each week as COVID-19 conditions continue to evolve.
 Employees who fail to participate in this testing will be subject to disciplinary action up to and including termination of employment.

 Promoting Healthy Behavior

 Every member of the Loyola community has a role to play in advancing the health of our campuses.
-Testing and screening will be important, but we can each make a real difference through our approach to personal hygiene—wearing face coverings, washing hands frequently, using hand sanitizer, and engaging in physical distancing.
+Testing and screening will be important, but we can each make a real difference through our approach to personal hygiene—wearing face coverings as appropriate/required, washing hands frequently, and using hand sanitizer.

 Wearing masks on all of Loyola’s campuses is optional, except on visits to Student Health Services and the Counseling Center.
 Those who feel more comfortable wearing a mask at other times are welcome to wear one.